connormccaughan/Finn-Hill-Green-Loop/README.md

 ## Overview
-This project involved creating a custom shapefile to map a proposed "Green Loop" — a continuous green space network — surrounding the Finn Hill neighborhood area in Kirkland, WA.
+This project involved creating a custom shapefile to map a proposed "Green Loop" — a continuous green space network — surrounding the Finn Hill neighborhood in Kirkland, WA.
 The work was completed in collaboration with the Finn Hill Neighborhood Association, aiming to support local planning, public engagement, and environmental advocacy efforts.

 The resulting shapefile and associated map visualizations are intended to serve as a planning resource for community members and local government stakeholders.